Atlas975/Notes/Networking/Internet_architecture.md

 > ```

 ___
-# Internet infrastructure
+# Internet architecture
-- Supports a diverse of applications that rely on web services
+- The internet supports a diverse of applications that rely on web services
 - Core components include
 	- **Hosts**: the end system computing devices that run network applications
 	- **Communication links**: physical or digital links, speed measured in bandwidth